-Local school boards hold the power to shape the quality of public education in each community, which can have wide-ranging consequences for students beyond their experiences in school.
-Ideally, school boards provide access for parents, students, and taxpayers to have a voice in education policy issues.
-These include, but are not limited to, funding allocations, curricular content, teacher selection, and school discipline.
-Many Returning Citizens have children and are invested in education policies for youth in their communities.
-Their inability to participate in choosing school board members denies them opportunities to influence these elected institutions.
+Local school boards hold the power to shape the quality of public education in each community, which can have wide-ranging consequences for students beyond their experiences in school.85 Ideally, school boards provide access for parents, students, and taxpayers to have a voice in education policy issues.
+These include, but are not limited to, funding allocations, curricular content, teacher selection, and school discipline.86 Many Returning Citizens have children and are invested in education policies for youth in their communities.
+Pending full implementation of Amendment 4, their inability to participate in choosing school board members denies them opportunities to influence these elected institutions.
 As long as entire neighborhoods are stripped of a voice in electing school board members, the educational system may not represent the best interests of Returning Citizens, their children or families.